Syngenta looks to China's farmers for growth ahead of mega-IPO

 In addition to supplying seeds and chemicals, MAP runs training centres across China and about 900 demonstration farms showing growers what produces the best yields in a given location.
 Farmers get free management of their land, and in return buy the firm's products or others recommended by its agronomists.

-The business also makes money selling crops and fresh produce to such customers as Alibaba Group's Hema supermarkets and Dole Food Co.
+The business also makes money selling crops and fresh produce to such customers as Alibaba Group's Hema supermarkets and Dole Food.
 They pay above-market prices for MAP farmers' quality and the traceability of its digital platform.

 Revenues are expected to break US$1 billion this year and hit some US$4.5 billion by 2025, according to one industry estimate.